MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/what-s-new-in-driver-development.md

 # <a name="top"></a>What's new in driver development for Windows 11, version 24H2

 This section describes new features and updates for driver development in Windows 11, version 24H2.
-To target this version of Windows, you can use [WDK xx.x.xxxxx.xxxx](./download-the-wdk.md) (released April 8, 2024).
+To target this version of Windows, you can use [WDK 10.0.26100.6100](./download-the-wdk.md) (released May 22, 2024).

 ## Audio